 With the help of the structured programming of Rings One, Brad worked hard and got himself not just back in shape, but in even better shape than before.

-He’s put on muscle, built strength and skill, and has seen dramatic improvements in his climbing abilities.
+Once he got past his obstacles and worked through Rings One, Brad put on muscle, built strength and skill, and saw dramatic improvement in his climbing abilities.

 “Rings are a fantastic strength tool and they’re a lot of fun to use as well.
 The moves are cool and it requires a lot of precise movement and focus, concentration.